gabedelgado/ee469Labs/lab4/README.txt

 - you will be able to see the pages are the same for child/parent after fork and pte for user stack will be the same for parent process (with readonly bit changed) after rop handler call, and a new page will be assigned to child process after rop handler is called

+- WE DID NOT GET TO Q5 THE STUFF INSIDE heap-mgmt IS JUST one-level